datamindedbe/conveyor-templates/README.md

 # Conveyor templates

 These are the template used by [Conveyor](https://conveyordata.com/) to create new projects.
-If you are interested in Conveyor you can go to our [website](https://conveyordata.com/).
+If you are interested in Conveyor, you can visit our [website](https://conveyordata.com/).

-They are split into two categories:
+The templates are split into two categories:

 - projects: these are templates used to create new projects with Conveyor
 - resources: these templates can be used to add resources to existing project in Conveyor